We recently wrote about items that would go from desk to suitcase but let’s look at other places in the home. For

 3. Kitchen garbage bags

-Get caught in a sudden downpour and you’ll be glad to have a plastic bag to use as a rain shield for your backpack.
-I like the kitchen garbage bags better than the large black garbage bags because they are smaller and less well (ahem) garbage bag-like.
+Get caught in a sudden downpour, and you’ll be glad to have a plastic bag to use as a rain shield for your backpack.
+I like the kitchen garbage bags better than the large black trash bags because they are smaller and less well (ahem) garbage bag-like.

-As an extra precaution you can also use a kitchen garbage bag as an inner liner in your suitcase.
-My sister does this all the time in case it’s raining and her suitcase ends up sitting on the tarmac of the airport.
-She’s a bit obsessive-compulsive but it does make some sense.
+As an extra precaution, you can also use a kitchen bag as an inner liner in your suitcase.
+My sister does this all the time in case it’s raining, and her luggage ends up sitting on the tarmac of the airport.
+She’s a bit obsessive-compulsive, but it does make some sense.
 Just line your suitcase with the bag first before you put your clothing inside.

-If you’re staying in an apartment or hostel and have access to a kitchen to do some of your own cooking while you are travelling you may want to bring some of your favourite spices and seasonings from home to add to your food.
+If you’re staying in an apartment or hostel and have access to a kitchen to do some cooking while you are travelling, you may want to bring some of your favourite spices and seasonings from home to add to your food.
 Just because you are trying to save money by not eating out doesn’t mean that your food needs to taste bland!

-I’m not talking about anything crazy like cooking a 5-course gourmet meal but you might want to cook simple recipes like spaghetti or simple eggs and bacon.
-They sell prepared assorted spice containers for camping but you can easily create your own.
+I’m not talking about anything crazy like cooking a 5-course gourmet meal, but you might want to cook simple recipes like spaghetti or simple eggs and bacon.
+They sell assorted spice containers for camping but you can easily create your own.

 I found little tiny Ziploc bags meant for jewelry findings and buttons etc. at the dollar store.
 They are the perfect size to bring some of your favourite spices along.
 You won’t need very much, just a tablespoon or so of each spice.
 Make sure you label each little package with a sharpie and then put all your little spices together into one bigger Ziplock bag.

-An easier alternative will be to find one spice blend that you like that goes with everything so that you only have to pack 1 single bottle.
+A more accessible alternative will be to find one spice blend that you like that goes with everything so that you only have to pack one single bottle.